 In response to a proven breach of the Modern Slavery Act 2015 or failure to comply with the requirement to comply with our Anti-Slavery Policy, we would terminate our relationship(s) with the relevant supplier(s).

 As part of our initiative to identify and address risks of slavery in our supply chain Chiesi Limited encourages openness and supports anyone who raises genuine concern in good faith under the Group Code of Ethics and Conduct.
 We are committed to ensuring that no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.

 Everyone who works for Chiesi Limited is obliged to, on joining us, read our Group Code of Ethics and Conduct and Anti-Slavery and Human Trafficking Policy and complete an electronic declaration to say that they have read, understood and will comply with those and other relevant local policies.
 They must also watch an e-learning module and pass a validation to ensure they have understood the topic.
 We intend to make this an annual requirement for all employees going forward.

 If a revision to the Group Code of Ethics and Conduct or Anti-Slavery and Human Trafficking Policy is made, everyone who works for us is required to review the relevant revisions and complete an electronic declaration to say that they have read, understood and will comply with the revised documents.

 In the year ahead we intend to implement the following steps to combat slavery and human trafficking:

-This statement has been approved by the Tom Delahoyde, Managing Director of Chiesi UK Limited, on behalf of the UK Board of Directors.
+This statement has been approved by Chiesi Limited’s Managing Director on behalf of the Board of Directors.